kannans89/graphql-learning/5.ApplicationComponents/ApplicationComponents.md

 # Application Components

-This section we will discuss how the different components relate with each other and GraphQL building blocks.
-The entire application components can be divided into two.
+This section we will discuss how the different GraphQL components relate with each other.
+The entire application components can be divided as following.

 |Sr No |  Description              |
 |:----:|:--------------------------|
 | 1    | Server Side Components    |
 | 2    | client Side Components    |

-## GraphQL Server
+## server Side Components

-  GraphQL server forms the core component on the server side .GraphQL server allows to parse the queries coming from graphql client applications.
-Apollo Server is most commonly used implementation of GraphlQL server specification.
+ **GraphQL server** forms the core component on the server side .GraphQL server allows to parse the queries coming from graphql client applications.
+Apollo Server is most commonly used implementation of GraphQL specification.
 Other server programming components include the following.

 |Sr No |  Server Essentials   | Description
 |:----:|:-------------|:---------------------------